matrix-org/matrix.org/content/docs/communities/switching-providers/_index.md

 ### Rooms and accounts sovereignty

 When someone creates a room, they automatically have the highest Power Level for that room.
-This Power Level is usually 100, but custom setup cann allow that number to be higher.
+This Power Level is usually 100, but custom setup can allow that number to be higher.
 The highest Power Level of a room is de-facto its owner and can appoint co-owners, moderators, redact messages, exclude people fom the conversation, and much more.

-This is a signficant power, but fortunately homeserver administrators can impersonate their homeserver users to get back in control of a room if the user was in fact malicious.
+This is a significant power, but fortunately homeserver administrators can impersonate their homeserver users to get back in control of a room if the user was in fact malicious.
 Note that this doesn't mean homeserver administrators can read messages of the user they impersonate: the messages are End-to-End